 Desert Hot Springs is a medium-sized city located in the state of California.
 With a population of 28,335 people and ten constituent neighborhoods, Desert Hot Springs is the 268th largest community in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Desert Hot Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Desert Hot Springs is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Desert Hot Springs who work in maintenance occupations (17.70%), sales jobs (10.60%), and office and administrative support (10.09%).
+Desert Hot Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Desert Hot Springs is a city of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Desert Hot Springs who work in maintenance occupations (17.49%), sales jobs (10.61%), and food service (9.78%).

 The most common language spoken in Desert Hot Springs is English.
 Other important languages spoken here include Spanish and Tagalog.